Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Factoring Trinomials of the Form ax^2 + bx + c; Perfect Squares

-The polynomial$ax^2+bx+c$ can be factored using a variety of methods.
+The polynomial $ax^2 + bx + c$ can be factored using a variety of methods, including trial and error.

 Some trinomials, known as perfect square trinomials, can be factored into two equal binomials.

 We can factor $a^2 b^2$, the difference of two squares, by finding the terms that produce the perfect squares and substituting these quantities into the factorization form.
 When using real numbers, there is no factored form for the sum of two squares.

 Perfect square trinomials factor as the square of a binomial.
 To recognize them, look for whether (1) the first and last terms are perfect squares, and (2) the middle term is divisible by 2, and when halved, equals the product of the terms that when squared produce the first and last terms.